Table of contents

 - JSON-LD schema for the blog posts itself (type:

-) - JSON-LD schema for the website with search action (type:
+"@type": "BlogPosting") - JSON-LD schema for the website with search action (type:

-"@type": "SearchAction"
+"@type": "SearchAction")

-.
+We have a html element for this purpose.
+It is called <script type="application/ld+json">.
 We will use this element to include JSON-LD data for our blog post and website.

 Here’s the simple way I used to include JSON-LD data for my pages: